Introduction to Natural Dyeing: Create a Local Palette

 By the end of the workshop, you’ll have done at least two rounds of natural dyeing from start to finish—mordanting fibers, gathering dyestuffs, making the dyebath, dyeing, and rinsing.

-A kit is required for this class; the $79 kit fee will be added to your order.
+A kit is required for this class; a $79 kit fee will be added to your order which includes overnight shipping.
 The kit will include:

 __1 or 2 large stockpots, large spoon, measuring cup marked in ounce increments and cooking thermometer that you DO NOT USE for cooking

 __Small kitchen scale

 __Kitchen gloves or disposable rubber gloves (just to keep dye from staining your hands)